-Introduces students to the basic forms and techniques of writing required for communication practice in journalism and public relations.
+Introduces students to the basic forms and techniques of writing required for communication practice in journalism and public relations (including social media coordination roles).
 Students are set writing tasks which offer the potential for publication.
 Workshops provide the opportunity for students to develop skills to meet new writing challenges, to critically examine examples of professional writing, to discuss their own work with their peers, and to consider the role of the professional writer in various social, cultural and professional contexts.
 Students should note that this is not a remedial writing course.

-1. Developed writing and editing skills involved in professional practice in journalism and public relations.
+1. Demonstrate writing and editing skills involved in professional practice in journalism and public relations

-2. Developed critical and creative thinking skills in examining and producing professional writing work.
+2. Apply critical and creative thinking skills in examining and producing professional writing work

-3. Developed an understanding of the basic social and professional contexts in which contemporary professional writing operates and of the role of the professional writer within these contexts.
+3. Demonstrate an understanding of the basic social and professional contexts in which contemporary professional writing operates and of the role of the professional writer within these contexts

-4. An opportunity for students to produce publishable written work and to engage with the challenges of creating real professional writing products.
+4. Produce publishable written work and to engage with the challenges of creating real professional writing products

 This course covers: